Softorage/Softorage/content/software/inkscape.md

 ---
 title: "Inkscape"

-description: "A free and open-source vector graphics editor which can be used to create or edit vector graphics such as illustrations, diagrams, line arts, charts, logos and complex paintings"
+description: "Inkscape is a free and open-source vector graphics editor which can be used to create or edit vector graphics such as illustrations, diagrams, line arts, charts, logos and complex paintings"

 image: "https://cdn.statically.io/img/img.softorage.com/software-logo/inkscape.png?h=64"